Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 cube 431:
 - By ML500.
-- Same source as the original reference (Binding of Isaac), but it's Delirium instead (one of the final bosses).
+- Remake based on Delirium, because the original references Binding of Isaac.

 cube 432:
 - By JigglypuffGD.